-When slip and fall accidents happen, injuries often include cuts and bruises, sprained wrists and ankles, fractured or broken bones, slipped discs, spinal cord injuries, and head trauma.
-If a fall occurs on stone, concrete, or occurs from an elevated height, severe injuries are much more likely.
+If a delivery driver falls on your property, injuries often include cuts and bruises, sprained wrists and ankles, fractured or broken bones, slipped discs, spinal cord injuries, and head trauma.
+If a fall occurs on stone, or concrete, or from an elevated height, severe injuries are more likely.
 Although slip and falls can happen anywhere without warning, most cases handled by slip and fall lawyers are due to the negligent actions of the property owner.

 Under premises liability laws, property owners have a legal duty to maintain their property and provide a safe environment for guests.
 In Illinois, laws require property owners to protect invited guests and visitors from harm by regularly inspecting their property and making necessary repairs.
 Guests are called “invitees” because they are invited onto the property for some type of economic benefit to the property owner.
 Amazon delivery drivers are considered “invitees” because the property owner has requested the delivery service.

-If the property owner is aware of hazardous property conditions, he/she must post warning signs that alert visitors to dangers.
+If the property owner is aware of hazardous property conditions, he or she must post warning signs that alert visitors to dangers.
 In many cases, property owners are aware of hazardous conditions but do nothing to fix them.
 These actions constitute negligent actions that can be resolved through a slip and fall lawyer by filing a premises liability claim.

-If an Amazon delivery driver is employed as a full-time or part-time employee, he/she can file a workers’ compensation claim through the employer.
+If an Amazon delivery driver is employed as a full-time or part-time employee, he or she can file a workers’ compensation claim through the employer.
 In Illinois, all employees are entitled to workers’ compensation coverage through the (IWCC) Illinois Workers’ Compensation Commission (IWCC).
 Approved claims are usually paid out weekly or biweekly to employees.